blockchain99/SemanticWeb/README.md

 • Subproperties and superproperties

-### There are twon imporrant elements in RDF Schema, They are Classes and Properties.
+### There are two imporrant elements in RDF Schema, They are Classes and Properties.

 #### 1. Classes are as follows.